 Read more about IgE-mediated and non-IgE-mediated MPA here.

-there are Consequences of unnecessary dairy elimination
+Consequences of unnecessary dairy elimination while breastfeeding

 Babies who do not have CMPA and who aren’t exposed to milk protein during their crucial GI development phase have an increased risk of permanent allergies.
-Additionally, mamas embarking on dairy elimination diets should consult a nutritionist to help maintain a balanced and nutritious diet, and avoid calcium deficiency, significant weight loss, and breastmilk supply drops.
+Additionally, mamas embarking on dairy elimination diets while breastfeeding should consult a nutritionist to help maintain a balanced and nutritious diet, and avoid calcium deficiency, significant weight loss, and breastmilk supply drops.

-how do I know if Cutting Dairy is the right thing to do?
+How do I know if cutting dairy is the right thing to do?

 Only you and your pediatrician can decide what is best for you and your baby.
 If your baby has CMPA, or your pediatrician suspects it’s the cause of your baby’s symptoms, cutting dairy will most likely be recommended.
 This will mean strict elimination of ALL dairy products, not just milk.
 And sorry mama, with dairy allergies there is no such thing as a cheat day.

-is it still safe to breastfeed my baby?
+Is it still safe to breastfeed my baby?

 In most cases, yes.
 Breastfeeding will still be the recommended feeding method.
 But please consult your pediatrician.
 It can take up to six weeks for CMPA to clear both your and your baby’s systems and for symptoms to resolve.
 Do not be alarmed if you don’t see results immediately.